ricardo-ch/ricardo-orbs/src/jobs/README.md

       - deploy_dev
 ```

-In this example is default setting, only required is added:
+In this example you configure default settings, and only required parameters are added:
 ```yaml
 # ...
 jobs: